 - 5. The shaft shall have fixed to it a metal head terminating in a sharp point.
 The head shall be constructed completely of metal.
 It may contain a reinforced tip of other metal alloy welded on to the front end of the head provided that the completed head is smooth and uniform along the whole of its surface.
-The angle of tip shall not exceed 40 degrees. - 6.
-The cord grip, which shall cover the centre of gravity, shall not exceed the diameter of the shaft by more than 8mm.
+The angle of tip shall not exceed 40 degrees. - Note: The metal head up to 3mm from the tip may be disregarded for the angle of the point, when the construction of the tip is made with safety measures implemented. - 6.
+The cord grip, which shall cover the centre of gravity, shall not exceed the average diameter of the shaft by more than 8mm.
 It may have a regular nonslip pattern surface but without thongs, notches or indentations of any kind.
 The grip shall be of uniform thickness. - 7.
 The cross-section shall be regularly circular throughout (see Note (i)).
 The maximum diameter of the shaft shall be immediately in front of the grip.
 The central portion of the shaft, including the part under the grip, may be cylindrical or slightly tapered towards the rear but in no case may the reduction in diameter, from immediately in front of the grip to immediately behind, exceed 0.25mm.
 From the grip, the javelin shall taper regularly to the tip at the front and the tail at the rear.
 The longitudinal profile from the grip to the front tip and to the tail shall be straight or slightly convex (see Note (ii)), and there shall be no abrupt alteration in the overall diameter, except immediately behind the head and at the front and rear of the grip, throughout the length of the javelin.
-At the rear of the head, the reduction in the diameter may not exceed 2.5mm and this departure from the longitudinal profile requirement may not extend more than 0.3m behind the head.
+At the rear of the head, the reduction in the diameter may not exceed 2.5mm.